 Locally, Maghrebi Arabic it’s also known as ad-darija (الدارجة), which means “everyday/colloquial”.
 The best resources exist for Moroccan forms of the language, but that’s a good foundation for the rest.

-What makes Western Arabic dialects unique is the fact that so much French and Italian is intermingled, through borrowed vocabulary and outright code switching.
-A lot of French is mixed into the Moroccan, Tunisian and Algerian forms, due to The French influence is because Tunisia, Morocco and Algeria once were French colonies.
-Most educated people in those countries still speak fluent French.
+What makes Western Arabic dialects unique is the fact that so much French and Italian is intermingled, through borrowed vocabulary and outright code-switching.
+A lot of French is mixed into the Moroccan, Tunisian and Algerian forms, due to Tunisia, Morocco and Algeria once being French colonies.
+Most educated people in North African countries speak fluent French.

 In Libya and Tunisia, a lot of Italian is mixed in, because Italy is so close.